 A 1-hour Homemade French Bread recipe that’s is easy to make, soft and flavorful, and ready in an hour.
 Fresh home-baked bread warm from your oven that is soft, crusty and perfect either simply spread with butter or served alongside a steaming bowl of soup.

 Can you imagine a fresh loaf of Homemade French Bread you can bake in an hour?

 It’s possible… and delicious!
 Just imagine… you’re one hour to warm homemade bread straight from the oven to your table.

 With simple ingredients, a few minutes prep, a 20-minute or so rise, and the remaining minutes in the oven.
 It’s delicious… and the aroma of baking bread spreads through your whole house.

-Note: this French bread recipe can quickly convert to an Italian bread.
+This French bread recipe easily converts to Italian bread with the addition of herbs.
 Instead of brushing the loaf with water before baking, brush with olive oil and sprinkle with Italian seasoning.
 Bake as directed below.

 - 1 tablespoon honey